blueag8/Photography_Website/README.md

 This is the final Project for the Code Institute Full Stack Web Development Course.

 The aim is to design and build a full-stack website around business logic.
-We are required to show an authentication mechanism, payment facilities and a locally managed dataset and the main technologies that will be used include:
+We are required to show an authentication mechanism, payment facilities and a locally managed dataset such as products or services.

+This is a Website built using Django, HTML, CSS, JavaScript

+and the main technologies that will be used include:

 HTML, CSS, JavaScript, Python+Django.